 While these things can definitely help, by far the best way to better control your home’s humidity level is to install a whole-home dehumidifier.
 These units work to remove much of the moisture from the air inside your HVAC system before it reaches the evaporator coils.
 This not only reduces the humidity level in the air but also lessens the strain on your air conditioner.
 The more humid the air is, the hotter it is as well.
 As a result, your air conditioner will have to work much harder to keep your home cool.
 This is why, in many cases, installing a whole-home dehumidifier leads to lower energy bills as it can allow your air conditioner to run less frequently and for shorter periods.

-If you’re experiencing any issues with high humidity or insufficient cooling, the technicians at TR Miller Heating, Cooling & Plumbing can help to ensure your home stays cool and comfortable.
+If you’re experiencing any issues with high humidity or insufficient cooling, the technicians at TR Miller Heating, Cooling, Plumbing & Electrical can help to ensure your home stays cool and comfortable.
 We work on all makes, models and types of heating and cooling systems, and we also offer a full range of plumbing services.
 With locations in Plainfield and New Lenox, we serve customers throughout most of the Chicago metro area.
 Stop struggling with high heat and humidity and instead give us a call to see what we can do to improve your home comfort.